theobald-software/helpcenter.theobald-software.github.io/includes/about-help-content-ts.md

 !!! warning
 	**Single Sign-On availability.**<br>
-	ABAP application server has to run on a Windows OS and SNC with Kerberos encryption setup on SAP.
+	Make sure that ABAP application server runs on a Windows OS and SNC with Kerberos encryption setup on SAP.

 !!! note